StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 This framework is developed using [Gensim](https://github.com/piskvorky/gensim) and  [Kaldi](https://github.com/kaldi-asr/kaldi)

 Training of i-vector system is in a completely unsupervised manner, it includes training of word2vec and training of i-vector extractor.
-Evaluation is done on IMDB similar and SemEval 2016 Task4A.
+Evaluation is done on IMDB and SemEval 2016 Task4A.

 # 2 Steps to build the system
 ## 2.1 Check [prerequistes](./prerequisites.md)